rodrigotamura/fc3-video-encoder/README.md

 GoORM will be configured at the **framework layer**.

+## Repositories

+Every repository is based on interfaces and interfaces only shows us each method we need to implement.

 # Framework layer
 In this layer we`ll configure every external adapters, e.g. DB.